stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 ## Data

-For this tutorial, I have requested the PCGP dataset and once my access request has been approved, my project directory space will look like the following.
+For this tutorial I have requested the PCGP dataset, and once my access request has been approved, my project directory space will look like the following.

 ![](../../images/guides/data/creating-a-cloud-app-0.png)